Top Seller

 When no hormonal contraceptive has been used in the last month

-You can also start on days 2-5 of your cycle; however, you must use additional contraception (barrier method) for the first 7 days.
+You can also start on days 2-5 of your cycle.
+However, you must use additional barrier contraception for the first seven days

 When changing from another progestogen-only contraception method

-You can stop taking your current pill any day and start taking Desogestrel straight away.
-You will not need to take extra contraceptive precautions.
+You can stop taking your current mini pill any day and start taking desogestrel straight away.
+You won't need to take extra contraceptive precautions.

 After having a baby

-You can start taking Desogestrel between 21 and 28 days after the birth of your baby.
-If you start taking it later, make sure you use additional contraception (barrier method) for the first 7 days.
+You can start taking desogestrel between 21 and 28 days after the birth of your baby.
+If you start taking it later, make sure you use additional barrier contraception for the first seven days.

 After a miscarriage or an abortion